Poland’s Inclusion in the Visa Waiver Program

 Q: I have a visa that is still valid.
 How will I travel to the U.S.?

-A: Any traveler who has a valid visa can continue to use it, even after visa-free travel is possible.
+A: Any traveler who has a valid visa can continue to use it.
 A valid visa holder need not apply for ESTA.
-Those traveling with visas may be able to stay in the United States for up to six months, as determined by the immigrant agent at the U.S. port of entry.
+Those traveling with visas may be able to stay in the United States for up to six months, as determined by the immigration official at the U.S. port of entry.

 Q: How long can Polish citizens stay in the U.S. when traveling there without a visa within the Visa Waiver Program?